 In the kitchen, one can be a lonely number.
-There’s leftover fatigue or the sad bowl of cereal for dinner – again, rather than cooking.
-On top if that, spending time making a dish that requires pans and utensils isn’t worth it when it’s just you eating, right?
+There’s leftover fatigue or the sad bowl of cereal for dinner – again-rather than cooking.
+On top of that, spending time making a dish that requires pans and utensils isn’t worth it when it’s just you eating, right?

 When I lived alone people asked why I took the trouble to cook dinner for “just me.”
 Huh?
 Why wouldn’t I cook for myself?
 Sure I have always loved cooking, but I really enjoy a good home-cooked meal at the end of the day.
 I'm not really into take-out or packaged frozen dinners.

 Cooking healthy recipes for you and you alone provides much-needed alone time in the Zen space of the kitchen.
 Home-cooked meals help you feel fortified and energized for whatever little adventures life throws your way.
 And did I mention that cooking for one is a lot quicker than cooking for a crowd?

 You have lots of options when cooking for one.
 You can cook smaller amounts.
 Most recipes are for four servings.
 Cutting them in half doesn’t compromise the end result, and you have some leftovers to freeze or use as part of meal the following day.
 There’s no real complicated math involved in halving the amounts in a recipe, trust me.
 Math is not my strong suit and I do it all the time.

 Here are my best tips for cooking for one-because, baby, you’re worth it.

 1. Use Your Leftovers